Azure/azure-sdk/docs/golang/design.md

 {% include requirement/MUST id="golang-dependencies-exch-types" %} limit exchange types to those provided by the standard library (**NO EXCEPTIONS**).

 {% include requirement/MUST id="golang-dependencies-azure-core" %} depend on the `azcore` package for functionality that is common across all client packages.
 This package includes APIs for HTTP connectivity, global configuration, logging, and credential handling, and more.

+{% include requirement/MUST id="golang-dependencies-azure-core" %} depend on the `sdk/internal` package for functionality that is common across all client packages that should not be publicly exported.
+This package includes helpers for creating errors with stack frame information, and more.

 {% include requirement/MUSTNOT id="golang-dependencies-approved-list" %} be dependent on any other packages within the client package distribution package, with the exception of the following: